-Morgan, a Democrat, was the representative for Ohio's 13th congressional district from 1867 to 1873.
+Morgan was the representative for Ohio’s 13th congressional district and was a Democrat.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Morgan missed 517 of 1,507 roll call votes, which is 34.3%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1869-Feb 1870||71||18||25.4%||73rd|